tubakrc/Applied_Data_Science_Capstone/README.md

 📈 Data visualization with trends and orbit-based outcomes

 ## ▶️ Usage
-Explore the notebooks/ for full exploratory data analysis
+Explore the notebooks for full exploratory data analysis

-Run the dashboard/app.py to use the interactive dashboard
+Run the spacex-dash-app.py to use the interactive dashboard

-View interactive maps under visuals/
+View interactive maps in visuals

-Review ML performance in models/ folder
+Review ML performance of the models in SpaceX_Machine Learning Prediction.ipynb

 ## 📊 Results
 All classification models (Logistic Regression, SVM, KNN, Decision Tree) achieved: